 To ensure the transfer of good handwriting from 'practice sessions' to 'everyday automaticity' it is important to practice writing short words.

-There are no workbooks.
+There are no handwriting workbooks.
 Pupils write directly onto paper or a handwriting book.
+This allows you to choose a line size and paper size that is right for each individual pupil and to gradually reduce the line size as they are ready.
 You can download and print worksheets linked to the videos for extra support for pupils or as extra practice.

 "Visiting teachers looking in on classrooms have asked if the pupils are having a test because it is so quiet and pupils are concentrating so hard."

-You can watch more examples to see if it is something that would be right for your school by clicking 'preview' on the teachable course page.
+You can watch more examples taken from the handwriting programme to see if it is something that would be right for your school by clicking 'preview' on the teachable course page.

 If you are still unsure, get in touch to have your questions answered.